The-Design-Hammock/SEM-Monks-Article-Content/optimising-security-for-better-seo-safeguarding-your-online-success.md

 title: "Optimising Security for Better SEO: Safeguarding Your Online Success"
 description: How to keep your website safe from hackers, and why its as important as SEO.
 tags:
   - "cyber security"
-  -
+  - optimization
   - seo
   - serp
-  - keywords
 date: 2023/08/03
 last_modified: 2023/08/03
 reading_time: 5 min